-“I think he’s the best in Scioto right now,” answers Cally.
+“I think he’s the best in Scioto right now,” answers Callie.

 “You’re going to have to put up an entry fee of $5,000 and he might not even make it to the eliminations,” cautions Pete.
 “It would be like throwing cash out the window.
 AND you can hurt a horse by racing him over his head… he’s only got six lifetime starts.
 A lot of the other horses will have at least 25 starts under their belt.”

-“You might be right,” nods Cally knowingly.
+“You might be right,” nods Callie knowingly.
 “There’s a few around Ohio alone that were nice two and three-year-olds but came into their own at four and haven’t made $100,000 yet.”

-“That Diverzified horse of Hopkins,” adds Cissy, “is five, he’s raced as a three-year-old and a four-year-old, and has just under $98,000 made lifetime.
+“That Diverzified horse of Hopkins,” adds Sissy, “is five, he’s raced as a three-year-old and a four-year-old, and has just under $98,000 made lifetime.
 He might be in it.”